In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 Jackets with mesh liners

 Such liners add weight, but they also add comfort and a bit of warmth.
-In most cases, you have these liners in jackets that are less technical and more for a casual around town use.
+In most cases, you have these liners in jackets that are less technical and more for casual around-town use.
 I simply love to have them.
 Here are jackets with liners:

 I love to have pockets, the more the better.
 The champion with respect to this is the Bear Grylls Mountain Jacket.
 It comes with 5 pockets in total.